 Pursuant to Article X of the City's Development Regulations, rehabilitation projects in any of the City's historic districts require a Certificate of Appropriateness (COA) from the Historic Preservation Commission.
+As stated in Chapter 17 of the City's Land Use Ordinance, the Historic Preservation Commission shall make recommendations regarding rehabilitation projects.
 The purpose of this section is to provide uniform standards and design guidelines, in addition to the existing guidelines, for properties within the Redevelopment Area.
-All applications for development in the Plainfield Civic Historic District shall be guided by the Design Guidelines for Historic Districts and Sites which are enumerated below:
+All applications for development on properties identified on the local, state and or national historic registers of historic places in the Plainfield Civic Historic District shall be guided by the Design Guidelines for Historic Districts and Sites which are enumerated below: